 - Start a conversation.

 - If you disagree, be polite about it.

 - Connect with the post: be on topic.

 - Re-read your comment before you hit submit–think before you send!

 - Aim for correct spelling, punctuation, and grammar.

 - Don’t use chat or texting language like lol, i, or u.

 - No “Hi!
 Visit my blog!
 Bye!” comments.
 Be thoughtful.

 - Keep your privacy: no personal or identifying information about you, your family, or your friends.
-Don’t give out last names, school name, phone numbers, user names, or places and dates you can be found.
+Don’t give out last names, phone numbers, user names, or places and dates that make you identifiable.

-Together we will practise commenting and create our own set of guidelines to help us write really appropriate and effective comments.
+Together we will practice commenting and create our own set of guidelines to help us write really appropriate and effective comments.